Cuenca Cathedral

-Cuenca Cathedral is a Gothic cathedral in the city of Cuenca, located in the Province of Cuenca in the Castile-La Mancha region of south-eastern central Spain.
-The building is one of the earliest Spanish examples of Gothic architecture, built at a time when the Romanesque style predominated in the Iberian Peninsula.
+The Cathedral of Saint Mary and Saint Julian is a Roman Catholic cathedral in the city of Cuenca, Spain.
+The building is one of the earliest Spanish examples of Gothic architecture, built at a time when the Romanesque style still predominated in the Iberian Peninsula.
 In particular, the cathedral is characteristic of the Norman and Anglo-Norman architecture of the 12th century, of which Soissons Cathedral, Laon Cathedral and Notre-Dame de Paris are representative examples.

-Work began in 1196 and was largely completed by 1257, although further renovations continued.
+Work began in 1182 and was largely completed by 1257, although further renovations continued.
 In the 15th century, the Gothic chevet of the cathedral was reconstructed.
 The exterior was almost renovated in the 16th century.
 In the 17th century, the tabernacle chapel (capilla del Sagrario) was built, and the facade and the towers were reformed.
-The facade was partially reconstructed in the neo-Gothic style at the beginning of the 20th century to repair damage caused when the bell tower (the Giraldo) collapsed in 1902.
+The facade was partially reconstructed in the neo-Gothic style in 1910 to repair damage caused when the bell tower (the Giraldo) collapsed in 1902 after being struck by a lightning.
 However, there are plans and projects to complete the work once a technical consensus is reached.

 The cathedral is the seat of the Roman Catholic Diocese of Cuenca.
 It is dedicated to Mary and to Saint Julian of Cuenca, the second bishop of the Diocese and patron saint of the city.

 History

-On September 21, 1177, Alfonso VIII of Castile, "The Noble", defeated the Moors after a nine-month siege and conquered the city of Cuenca.
+On 21 September 1177, Alfonso VIII of Castile, "The Noble", defeated the Moors after a nine-month siege and conquered the city of Cuenca.
 The city was made a diocese in 1183, and work began to build the cathedral on the foundations of the main Muslim mosque.

 Like several other cathedrals built in Castile in the same period, Cuenca Cathedral is said to have been inspired by Eleanor Plantagenet of England, wife of King Alfonso VIII and daughter of Henry II of England and Eleanor of Aquitaine.
 Eleanor's Norman influence left its mark on the building, one of the earliest Gothic cathedrals of Castile along with the cathedral in Avila.

 French stonemasons began work between 1182 and 1189, with work continuing in the 13th century.
 The cathedral was consecrated in 1196 by Saint Julian of Cuenca, second bishop of Cuenca, when only the chevet had been built.
 The high altar was consecrated in 1208 by Bishop Rodrigo Ximénez de Rada.

-On April 13, 1902, the Giraldo tower (seen to the left of the facade in early photographs) collapsed after a direct lightning strike which also destroyed much of the facade.
+On 13 April 1902, the Giraldo tower (seen to the left of the façade in early photographs) collapsed after a direct lightning strike which also destroyed much of the façade.
 Several children were killed.
-Initial restoration of the facade was done in the neo-Gothic style.
+Initial restoration of the façade was done in the neo-Gothic style.
 There are plans to restore the destroyed sections.